weberlab-hhu/Helixer/docs/training.md

 process here: https://github.com/alisandra/SpeciesSelector.
 Given some compute resources and a target set of genomes, this is a fairly safe way to achieve a baseline or even quite respectable model.

+### Validation Species selection
+It is critical here that your validation species are representative of your target prediction range.
+As with training, it is better to have a wider selection than your target predictive range than narrower.
+While model parameters are not directly optimized for validation species, these species _are_ used to select the best model; so it is critical that they are of high enough quality that metrics improve when the model is improving and get worse when the model is getting worse.
+Validation files _can_ be down sampled for performance.

 ### Hyperparameter optimization
 The helixer codebase is built to work with nni: https://github.com/microsoft/nni